Reading time 7 min

 2. Choose storytelling over status checks

 During my junior year in college, a professor started every class by asking a student to tell one story about an item that mattered to them.
-A few decades later, I remember many stories from that weekly session and remain friends with several of those classmates today.
-Understanding the story behind the voice helped foster better conversation across the classroom.
+A few decades later, I remember many stories from that weekly session and remain close friends with several of those classmates today.
+Understanding the story behind the voice helped foster better conversation across the classroom, and the same could be said for the workplace.
 Personal stories cut out the professional facades and promote a sense of belonging within a team.
 They make people feel heard.

 Rather than status-oriented team meetings, consider kicking off meetings focused on the humans on the team.
 Move beyond the traditional, cheesy ice-breaker to introspective prompts.
 If you have more time together, consider a facilitated “river of life” exercise to develop a shared respect of who people are and where they come from.
 Create a “humans of [your team]” Slack channel with simple prompts or peer-to-peer interviews.
 Take the time to review and talk through personal operating manuals from team members.